Prutserdt/dotfiles/README.md

 mkdir .config-backup/Stack
 mkdir .config-backup/Stack/Command_line
 ```
-And then perform the same commands:
+And then perform the same previously performed commands:

     config checkout 2>&1 | egrep "\s+\." | awk {'print $1'} | \
     xargs -I{} mv {} .config-backup/{}

-Now re-run the check out if you had problems:
+Now re-run the check and find out if there are still issues:

     config checkout